davidivad96/davidivad96/README.md

 # Hey guys! 👋

-My name is David and I'm a Full-Stack Developer and DevOps Engineer passionate about new technologies.
+My name is David and I'm a Software Engineer passionate about new technologies.
 I am from Granada, a beautiful city in the south of Spain, and currently working at <a href="https://www.pluxee.es/cobee-by-pluxee/">Cobee by Pluxee</a>.

 ## About me 👨‍💻